 What was the role of working people in the development of economic life in the U.S.?
 Who were the artisans and small entrepreneurs in the cities and the towns of rural America?
 How did slaves, sharecroppers and farmworkers contribute to the settlement of the continent?
 Students study what workers did, who they were, including women and people of color, how they contributed economically to society, and how work changed over time.

-MnTC (GELS): Hist/Soc/Behav Sci Goal(05), Human Diversity Goal(07), Upper Division Liberal Studies Goal(LS) Prerequisite: WRIT 131 Writing I or equivalent.
+MnTC (GELS): Hist/Soc/Behav Sci Goal (05), Human Diversity Goal (07), and Upper Division Liberal Studies Goal

+(LS)

 HIST 305, U.S. Economic Life: Technology, 4 credits